eclipse-vertx/vert.x/wsver-0002/ruby_web_tutorial.md

 ## Final Thoughts

 This tutorial gives you just a taste of the kinds of things you can do with vert.x.

-This tutorial gives you just a taste of the kinds of things you can do with vert.x.

 With just a couple of handfuls of code you have created a real, scalable web-app.